-I'm happy to report that our office has been working diligently with the mayor's administration to move forward on the long-awaited Beechview Senior Center Renovation!
+I am happy to report that our office has been working diligently with the Mayor's administration to move forward on the long-awaited Beechview Senior Center Renovation!
 We have been waiting for this project for over a decade, and moving it forward has been a top priority.
 State Representatives Michael Diven and Chelsa Wagner had dedicated a combined $1.5 million to the project, but real estate deals fell through over the years, and the City was having trouble finding the right property to purchase and renovate.

 The City officially purchased the building (1553 Broadway) in March of 2014.
 There will be a complete interior and exterior renovation of the building that will result in new space dedicated to senior center programming and community events.
 A public meeting will be held to gather feedback from the community in the near future so stay tuned to our website or call our office for more information!

 The Urban Redevelopment Authority of Pittsburgh (URA) is the City of Pittsburgh's economic development agency, and they currently own four key vacant buildings along our Broadway Avenue business district.
 Our office meets with them monthly to discuss opportunities for funding and brainstorm new uses for these prime spaces.
 About $1 million will be required to renovate these four buildings-- 1600, 1601, 1602 and 1619 Broadway Avenue-- some of which has already been committed by the URA and county grant programs.
 The URA is applying for another grant from the County to complete their funding plan and move forward with renovations of 1600 and 1601.
 With new businesses such as Brew on Broadway, the IGA Market on Broadway, Crested Duck Charcuterie and Casa Rasta, entrepreneurs and developers can easily see the potential of Beechview.

 Revitalizing our City Parks